HealthByRo/drf_tweaks/README.md

 This project is intended to contain a set of improvements/addons for DRF that we've developed during using DRF.

-*This is an early stage.
-Things may still change.*

 # Current tweaks
 * [Extended Serializers](#serializers)
 * [Pagination without counts](#pagination)